department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/vgli.md

 **At least one of these must be true.
 You:**

-- Had part-time Servicemembers’ Group Life Insurance (SGLI) as a member of the National Guard or Reserves, and you suffered an    injury or disability (damage to your body or mind that makes it hard for you to do everyday tasks, including meaningful work) while on duty—including direct traveling to and from duty—that disqualified you for standard premium insurance rates, **or**
+- Had part-time service members’ Group Life Insurance (SGLI) as a member of the National Guard or Reserves, and you suffered an    injury or disability (damage to your body or mind that makes it hard for you to do everyday tasks, including meaningful work) while on duty—including direct traveling to and from duty—that disqualified you for standard premium insurance rates, **or**
 - Had SGLI while you were in the military and you’re within 1 year and 120 days of being released from an active-duty period of 31 or more days, **or**
 - Are within 1 year and 120 days of retiring or being released from the Ready Reserves or National Guard, **or**
 - Are within 1 year and 120 days of assignment to the Individual Ready Reserves (IRR) of a branch of service, or to the Inactive National Guard (ING).
 This includes members of the United States Public Health Service Inactive Reserve Corps (IRC), **or**